boazbk/tcs/lec_01_introduction.md

 One of the ancient Babylonians' greatest innovations is the _place-value number system_.
-The place-value system represents numbers as sequences of symbols where the _position_ of each symbol determines its value.
+The place-value system represents numbers as sequences of digits where the _position_ of each digit determines its value.

-This is opposed to a system like Roman numerals, where every symbol has a fixed value regardless of position.
+This is opposed to a system like Roman numerals, where every digit has a fixed value regardless of position.
 For example, the average distance to the moon is approximately 259,956 Roman miles.
 In standard Roman numerals, that would be

 ```